Travolta dress

 The Travolta dress is a dress once owned by Diana, Princess of Wales.
 It was worn for the first time at a gala dinner at the White House in November 1985.
 It is named after the American actor John Travolta, with whom the princess danced at the dinner.

 Design

 Designed by London-born Victor Edelstein, the Travolta dress is an off-the-shoulder midnight blue velvet evening gown.
 It was inspired by Edwardian fashion, giving it a "slight sweep of costume drama".
 The journalist Jackie Modlinger described it as "dramatic in style" and "regal in fabric".

 History

 Edelstein recalls the Princess saw a burgundy version of the dress in his studio and requested it be made for her in midnight blue.
 The fittings for the gown took place in her private apartments at Kensington Palace.
-After the fitting, the Princess was so delighted with the final result she rushed to show it to her husband, Charles, Prince of Wales.
+After the fitting, the Princess was so delighted with the final result that she rushed to show it to her husband, Charles, Prince of Wales.
 He reputedly told her she looked wonderful in the gown and that it would be perfect to wear with jewels.